PRACTICE AREA

 There are both state and federal laws to protect you from workplace discrimination.
 California is an especially employee-friendly state, perhaps the most protective in the country.

 But not all unfair treatment breaks the law.
 You must be part of a protected class to have a legal action for discrimination against your employer.
-Whatever discrimination you suffered has to be on the basis of that protected identity.
+Protected classes are groups that have historically faced discrimination.
+These groups now receive special protection under the law.

 Federal Anti-Discrimination Laws

-Anti-discrimination laws have been passed over time for civil rights and public policy, to ensure that everyone’s rights are protected.
+Anti-discrimination laws have been passed over time for civil rights and public policy to ensure that everyone’s rights are protected.
 These laws prohibit discrimination based on:

-- Title VII of the Civil Rights Act (CRA) – race, color, religion, sex, national origin, including membership in a Native American tribe
+- Title VII of the Civil Rights Act (CRA) – race, color, religion, sex, national origin, including membership in a Native American tribe.

-- The Pregnancy Discrimination Act (PDA) – pregnancy, childbirth, or any related conditions, including termination or miscarriage
+- The Pregnancy Discrimination Act (PDA) – pregnancy, childbirth, or any related conditions, including termination or miscarriage.

-- Age Discrimination in Employment Act (ADEA) – age over 40 years old
+- Age Discrimination in Employment Act (ADEA) – age over 40 years old.

-- Americans with Disabilities Act (ADA) – disability
+- Americans with Disabilities Act (ADA) – disability.

-- The Equal Pay Act (EPA) – gender
+- The Equal Pay Act (EPA) – gender.

-- Immigration Reform and Control Act (IRCA) – citizenship status or national origin
+- Immigration Reform and Control Act (IRCA) – citizenship status or national origin.

-- The Civil Rights Act of 1866 (Section 1981) – race or ethnicity
+- The Civil Rights Act of 1866 (Section 1981) – race or ethnicity.

-- The Genetic Information Nondiscrimination Act (GINA) – genetic information
+- The Genetic Information Nondiscrimination Act (GINA) – genetic information.

 Federal discrimination laws are mostly enforced by the U.S. Equal Employment Opportunity Commission (EEOC) and the U.S. Department of Justice (DOJ).